softlayer/githubio_source/content/go/server.go.md

 }

 /**
-Converts a list of item keyNames to a list of strandart item prices, given package associated with the prices and a list of items KeyNames.
+Converts a list of item keyNames to a list of standard item prices, given package associated with the prices and a list of items KeyNames.
 */
 func getItemPriceList(packageId int, itemKeyNames []string) (resp []datatypes.Product_Item_Price) {